 Hearty Comfort Food

-As the days get colder and the nights grow longer my taste buds change.
+As the days get colder and the nights grow longer our taste buds change.
 My mind and body are craving some serious comfort foods.
 Soups, stews, meat – stick to your bones kinda food.

-This isn’t out of the ordinary.
-It’s a primitive instinct for those that face long, cold winters.
-Our bodies want fats and protein to keep us strong and healthy and during the winter months.
 Although these days our diets keep us quite prepared for cold weather, this wasn’t always the case.
 Once upon a time, our ancestors had to face winter without the “basics” we have.
 Their food would be scarce during winter months, triggering them to bulk up to survive the brutal cold.

-It’s amazing, after so much time and change, that us cold weather dwellers still have the same instincts.
+It’s amazing, after so much time and change, that us winter cold weather dwellers still have the same instincts.

 I surely embrace it.

-When you start with a high-quality protein, you don’t need to do too much to have a restaurant-quality meal, and this Pork Paprikash is a perfect example of simple pork perfection.
-The most work involved here is some cutting & dicing.
-Everything gets browned & sautéed and simmered until tender.
+When you start with a high-quality protein, you don’t need to do too much to have a restaurant-quality meal.

-Feel free to change this up to your tastes.
 I love mushrooms – so I add them to just about everything.
 If you don’t share my shroom love, skip them.
 Add a few more bell peppers, hot peppers, extra onions – whatever you like.

 Amanda ♥

-Hungarian Style Pork Paprikash
+Pork Paprikash

 Ingredients